Michel Aoun: Second Hariri Cabinet

 After the resignation of Tammam Salam, Aoun designated Saad Hariri to form a new cabinet following binding parliamentary consultations.
 This came as a result of the consensus that led to the election of Aoun, and it was the second time Hariri held the position.
 The cabinet consisted of 30 ministers as a national unity government.
 On 28 December, it won the confidence of the parliament with an 87 MPs majority.

 On 4 November 2017, Hariri resigned from office in a televised statement from Saudi Arabia and blamed it on Iran policies and it is "interference in the Lebanese affairs".
 He also described Hezbollah a threat to the security of Lebanon, and compared the situation in Lebanon with the one before the assassination of Rafic Hariri.
 Iran called his resignation part of a plot by the United States, Israel, and Saudi Arabia to heighten Middle Eastern tensions.
 The secretary general of Hezbollah Hassan Nasrallah considered this a Saudi declaration of war on Lebanon.
 After his 12-day stay in Saudi Arabia, Aoun informed the foreign ambassadors that he is detained there.

 On 21 November, Hariri returned to Beirut to participate in the Independence Day celebrations.
 He decided to suspend the resignation after meeting Aoun, who told him to postpone the thing until other consultations.
 On 5 December, he officially withdrew his resignation.

-Animal welfare

 In August 2017, Aoun signed the country's first animal protection bill into law, guaranteeing that domestic and wild animals would be legally protected from abuse.